valdodotcom/COE_454/README.md

 # Flutter Testing

-Project to practise testing for software engineering
+Project to practise concepts studied in software engineering